Exploring the old town of Villajoyosa

 Site of the old castle, now a public open space overlooking the river

-The castle itself is long gone, destroyed in the early 1700s in the War of the Spanish Succession.
-You can see a metal scale model showing how the fortified town of La Vila might have looked.
+The victorious Bourbon troops also knocked down the town gates and part of the walls.
+You can see a metal scale model showing how the fortified town of La Vila might have looked before all that unpleasantness.

 EL CASTELL